GU-CLASP/language-and-perception/meetings.md

 ### Next

+  * F. Cavicchio, D. Melcher, and M. Poesio.
+The effect of linguistic and visual salience in visual world studies.
+Frontiers in Psychology, 5:176, 2014. [paper](https://www.frontiersin.org/article/10.3389/fpsyg.2014.00176) (recommended by Sharid and Simon)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.